CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 This is not a sandbox.
 It is a black site for malware.

 **Core Architecture & Philosophy:**
-The system is built on the principle of **offensive analysis**—proactively dismantling a threat with an arsenal of tools rather than passively observing it.
+The system is built on the principle of **offensive analysis** that is: proactively dismantling a threat with an arsenal of tools rather than passively observing it.
 It gives a Tier 1 generative AI complete autonomy within a hardened BlackArch Linux container, creating an adaptive predator that hunts, isolates, and dissects malware with zero human intervention.

 *   **Autonomous Decision Core:** A Google Gemini-powered reasoning engine with full authority to install any of BlackArch's 2800+ tools, write custom analysis scripts, and define its own success criteria.
 The mission ends only when the AI declares 100% behavioral mapping is complete.
 *   **Adaptive Analysis Engine:** The system's strategy evolves in real-time.
 If initial static analysis reveals a packed binary, the AI will autonomously install and utilize unpacking tools.
 If network C2 traffic is detected, it will pivot to dynamic network interception and protocol analysis.